lexinejazly-asuncion/FALL25_CS152_Project/README.md

 <br>**nltk.download('wordnet')**
 <br>**exit()**

-For now, this application can only scape the university website for basic information about RSOs:
+For now, this application can only scrape the university website for basic information about RSOs:
 <br>**python3 main.py**

 Deactivate virtual environment: